oozou/slimfaq-for-wordpress/readme.txt

 This plugin is fully compatible with the [Official Intercom WordPress plugin](https://wordpress.org/plugins/intercom).

-This plugin is based on the excellent work of [Simon Blackbourn's](https://lumpylemon.co.uk) [Intercom for WordPress](https://wordpress.org/plugins/intercom-for-wordpress) plugin.

 == Frequently Asked Questions ==

 = How do I get started? =